 Pros

-• Well embedded automation within ATS lifecycle
+• Well embedded automation within the ATS

 • Strong candidate workflows and interview coordination

-• Enterprise support & marketplace integrations
+• Enterprise support and marketplace links

 Cons

-• Less flexible outside structured workflows
+• Less flexible outside set workflows

-• AI/automation more operational than strategic
+• AI and automation are more operational than strategic

 Bullhorn